cfreundlich/portfolio-balancer/README.md

 # portfolio-balance
 The basic idea of these portfolio balancing strategies is that you set a target and periodically (no more than once a quarter) trade in order to get closer to these targets.

-This makes trading very boring, but it minimizes variance without sacrificng expected value.
+This makes trading very boring, but it minimizes variance without sacrificing expected value.
 It also gives you some flexibility to buy low and sell high.

 ## Setting a target
 Basic idea of a target in this code is:
 - The individual wants a roughly equal investment in each asset in their portfolio.
 - You can pick whatever collection of assets you want, but the general idea is that you span a broad array of sectors and market capitalizations using low cost ETFs, for example, you may want to target 10% allocation to each of these ten ETFs:
-  - FTEC
+  1. FTEC
-  - VAW
+  1. VAW
-  - VCR
+  1. VCR
-  - VDC
+  1. VDC
-  - VHT
+  1. VHT
-  - VIS
+  1. VIS
-  - VNQ
+  1. VNQ
-  - VOX
+  1. VOX
-  - VPU
+  1. VPU
-  - VSMAX
+  1. VSMAX

 Having a broad array of sector and market cap coverage is a simple way to minimize risk of any individual company or sector having a crisis.
-If avoids over-exposure on any area of the economy, and likewise avoids stock picking.
+It avoids over-exposure on any area of the economy, and likewise avoids stock picking.

 ## Adopting a strategy to rebalance
-There are two strategies currently supported, both aimed at buying low and either never selling or selling high.
+There are two strategies currently supported, both aimed at buying low.
+- There is [hard_rebalance](./src/pbal/hard_rebal.py) which will sell and buy in order to equalize the values all assets in your portfolio, adding or freeing up cash depending on the user input for [cash](./src/pbal/cli.py)
+- Then there is [try_avoid_sell](./src/pbal/try_avoid_sell.py) which will only buy assets to try to approach the target.
+It raises the floor of your portfolio, buying low incrementally.
+This avoids incurring capital gains taxes.
+If you tell this strategy to free up case (giving the case option a negative sign), then it will sell your highest value assets first, using capital gains tax exposure as a tie-breaker.

-The default strategy is to avoid selling at all costs in order to avoid capital gains taxes.
+The default strategy is to avoid selling at all costs in order to avoid capital gains taxes, which would be [try_avoid_sell](./src/pbal/try_avoid_sell.py).

 ## Download Up-to-date portfolio data
 This code was written to use the IBKR Client Portal to automate rebalancing of a personal brokerage account.
 I have created a [Flex Query for myself](https://portal.interactivebrokers.com/AccountManagement/AmAuthentication?action=RM_FLEX_QUERIES) that creates a CSV in the format you see in the [tests](./tests/data).
+I can't share the Flex Query settings, but you should be able to figure them out.
+If you can't, then you probably should not be using this code.

 ## Install and run the cli
 You can use this as a CLI if you have your data saved as a csv: